dummey/injustice_dropper_front/presentation2.md

 As with all things legal, it's a mess, thus we have compiled a section for helping find legal help.
 [Legal help section]

 [court lookup demo] For those that need help finding the court that they need to contest at, we have a powerful freeform court lookup tool.
+With all our tools, we attempt to provide as much context as we can so citizens can make informed decisions.

 [ticket lookup demo] And who hasn't lost their ticket before?
 We have a easy way to look up your citations!
 We can even direct you to the correct payment system or set reminders.